Bengissimo/Lem-in/README.md

  --coord        to use coordinates, random nodes position by default --slow         slow animation of moving ants
  --fast         fast animation of moving ants
+ --big          good for big maps with small node size

 Visualizer uses networkx, matplotlib, numpy, scipy.
 Be sure that you have these packages installed